dtcenter/MET/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
 name: Enhancement request
-about: Tell us what else the software should do
+about: Improve something that it's currently doing
 title: ''
 labels: 'type: enhancement'
 assignees: ''

 ---

-Replace *italics* below with details for this issue.
+*Replace italics below with details for this issue.*

 ## Description ##
 *Provide a description of the requested software enhancement here.*